Pence ‘doesn’t believe’ racial inequality exists in schools

 “I mean, it’s — there may have been a time when affirmative action was necessary simply to open the doors of all of our schools and universities, but I think that time has passed.”

-His response drew immediate backlash on Twitter, with many questioning whether Mr Pence’s children had attended schools and colleges with diverse student bodies.
+His response drew backlash on Twitter with many questioning whether Mr Pence’s children had attended schools and colleges with diverse student bodies.

 The three Pence children, Michael, Charlotte and Audrey, attended Purdue, DePaul, and Yale Universities.